pinterest/api-quickstart/README.md

 ## Purpose

 This repository has code that is intended to provide a quick start for working with the [Pinterest API v5](https://developers.pinterest.com/docs/api/v5/).
-There is currently python code that implements a number of use cases, JavaScript (nodejs) code with essentially the same functionality, and a bash script that demonstrates the OAuth authentication and authorization flow.
+There is currently python code that implements a number of use cases, JavaScript (nodejs) code with essentially the same functionality, a bash script that demonstrates the OAuth authentication and authorization flow, and an example application in PHP.

 This quickstart used to support Pinterest API version v3 and v4, but that code has been removed so that everyone can focus on v5.
 If you're interested in code that shows the differences between using v3/v4 and v5, see [version 1.1](https://github.com/pinterest/api-quickstart/releases/tag/v1.1) of this repo.